adslbarxatov/DPModule/docs/index.md

 &nbsp;

-### Races :ru:
+### Races :ru: :no_entry_sign:
 ● [:earth_africa: Races](https://github.com/adslbarxatov/races)
 ● [:package: Get on DPModule](dp://Races) ●

 “Races”, the classic Tetris game.
-From sample games pack for XNA game studio
+It is the sample project for XNA game studio

 &nbsp;

-### Snake :ru:
+### Snake :ru: :no_entry_sign:
 ● [:earth_africa: Snake](https://github.com/adslbarxatov/snake)
 ● [:package: Get on DPModule](dp://Snake) ●

 “Snake”, the classic Tetris game.
-From sample games pack for XNA game studio
+It is the sample project for XNA game studio

 &nbsp;

-### Turtle :ru:
+### Turtle :ru: :no_entry_sign:
 ● [:earth_africa: Turtle](https://github.com/adslbarxatov/turtle)
 ● [:package: Get on DPModule](dp://Turtle) ●

 “Turtle”, the classic Tetris game.
-From sample games pack for XNA game studio
+It is the sample project for XNA game studio

 &nbsp;